stevenc-stb/spdx-3-model/model/Hardware/Classes/ReproductionAction.md

 Reproduction involves the act of replicating or reproducing a product.
 This includes producing new products related to husbandry, agriculture, and fishing.

+Relationship:
+For Each `ReproductionProcess` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'hasInput’ on the from and an `/Core/Element` class or subclass on the to.

 ## Metadata

 - name: ReproductionAction